sbb-design-systems/lyne-components/docs/RELEASING.md

 7. Only if the ```.version``` file is found, storybook build will be made and the ```storybook-static``` folder will be deployed to netlify.
 We add the new version number as a title to the deployment.
 8. Deployments page: with the information from all netlify deployments, a html-file with all production and preview deployments is generated and published on netlify
 9. After all steps finished successfully, a slack message is send out according to the notifications-config in ```.travis.yml```

+## Workflow for branches other than master
+This workflow is almost identical to the workflow for the master branch, except the following:
+4. Code coverage report is not created
+5. semantic-release is skipped
+7. A deployment to netlify will be made in any case.
+In contrast to the master branch, these deployments are not labeled as production, but as deploy previews.
+The title of the deployment is the name of the branch.